-I’m used to the whole “you’re wasting your parent’s money, you poor, delusional child.
+I’m used to hearing “You’re wasting your parent’s money, you poor, delusional child.
 Why don’t you study a field that isn’t dying a slow and painful death?”
-I know when to argue back and when to bite my tongue and wait until I get home to angrily blog about the situation.
-My journalism major has made me thick-skinned to such criticisms.
+So I know when to argue back and when to bite my tongue and wait until I get home to angrily blog about the situation.

-However, there’s a trending topic going around the water cooler that college in general is a waste of money, and to this I have to ask: would you suits standing around that water cooler honestly hire me without a degree?
+But there’s a trending topic going around the water cooler that college in general is a waste of money, and to this I have to ask: Would the suits standing around that water cooler really hire me without a degree?

-Well, according to an analysis by Burning Glass, a company that analyzes online job ads, a college degree is necessary for even the lowest level of jobs these days.
-Jobs such as human resources managers, security managers, school administrators and property managers appear on the list of occupations with the largest percentage increase in requiring a college degree.
+Well, according to an analysis by Burning Glass, a company that studies online job ads, a college degree is necessary for even the lowest level of jobs these days.
+Jobs such as human resource managers, security managers, school administrators and property managers appear on the list of occupations with the largest percentage increase in requiring a college degree.

 While the roles in most of these positions remain, essentially, the same as they always have, the hiring process is different.
 A college degree, while not necessary to complete the tasks necessary to do the work, differentiates candidates much like a high GPA and well-written essay differentiate high school students seeking universities in the first place.
 Ah, the circle of a life in which we are required to jump through endless hoops to stay afloat.

 What I’m gathering from this information is that those privileged enough to have secure, well-paying careers are so kindly trying to figure out what others are doing wrong.
-Anyone mildly cognizant can deduce that college tuition is sucking students and their families into a deficit black hole.
-Therefore, some genius in a corner office had a light bulb moment one day and said, “Wait a second.
-What if…those who would be financially burdened by college just…didn’t go!”
+Anyone mildly cognizant can deduce that college tuition is sucking students and their families into a black hole, so some genius in a corner office had a lightbulb moment one day and said, “Wait a second.
+What if those who would be financially burdened by college just…didn’t go!”

-So brilliant that I would like to personally thank this genius in a corner office for figuring out that college is a complete waste of my time and money.
-While I’m there, I might as well bring my resume and portfolio because I sure would like to work for someone so forward thinking.
+It’s a deduction so brilliant that I would like to personally thank this genius in the corner office for figuring out that college is a complete waste of my time and money.
+While I’m there, I might as well bring my resume and portfolio because I sure would like to work for someone so forward-thinking.

-Wait, a closer look at the job requirements tells me that I need a college degree to even apply.
+Wait, though.
+A closer look at the job requirement tells me that I need a college degree to even apply.
 So…you’re telling me I shouldn’t go to college because it’s worthless, but nobody in my field will hire me unless I go to college.

 Instead, I implore the working world to own up to their demands.
 I’m not asking for a miraculous yet warranted decline in tuition—equivalent to asking for the pot of gold at the end of rainbow.
 I’m not even asking for an altering of requirements that would allow applicants without a college degree to apply for jobs they were once able to.

-I’m simply asking for corporate America to say, “Yup.
+I’m simply asking for the corporate world to say, “Yup.
 We fully understand that college is vastly overpriced.
 We’re going to make you go anyway whether the job you’re applying for truly requires it or not, solely because we can.
 Your degree is not worthless.
 It is leverage.”